Duhabi, Dhanusha

 Duhabi is a Village Development Committee in Dhanusa District in the Janakpur Zone of south-eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 5,762 persons residing in 990 individual households.

 Duhabi is an archeological, historical, religious and cultural village situated either sides of indo-Nepal border.
 The natural environment of the Maithili cultural village includes a river, ponds, mango groove and the historical and archeological sites.
 It is a natural, cultural, and archeological museum.
 The word “Duhabi” is derived from the Sanskrit word durba, which means plant of grass family.
 It is said that Saint Durbasha meditated for 12 years only eating ‘Durba’ in the same village.
 So the Gadh [place of meditation] got its name Durbasha Gadh latter got its name Duhabi.
 Historically the archeological remains and icons [stone idols] excavated in the village resemble with archeological remains of Simraungadh and Rajbiraj this proves a historical linkage of Karnat era in Mithila described by the Chinese travelers Xuan Zang and Zheng He.

 Location

 The archeological, historical, religious, and cultural village, Duhabi is situated in Mithila.
 It is 15 km east from the historical, religious and cultural town Janakpur and at similar distance from a small business town Jaynagar (India).
 Nepal railway passes through the village.
 The archeological remains sites and the temples are at stone throw distance from the railway station.

+Art and Culture

+Duhabi is steeped in the rich Mithila culture that extends all the way up to the Northern Bihar state of India.
+According to legend, Duhabi is believed to have been part of the historical Mithila kingdom, with ties to the palace of King Janak, the father of Goddess Sita.
+Sita is revered under various names, including Janaki and Mythili.

+In Duhabi, the Mithila culture thrives, and the village is known for its vibrant Mithila arts and paintings, each carrying historical and religious significance.
+These artistic creations are primarily the handiwork of local women who skillfully paint colorful and thought-provoking depictions on the walls of their homes.
+These artworks often feature animals, gods, and goddesses, and are crafted using simple materials such as clays and mud, preserving the traditional essence of Mithila art in the heart of Duhabi.

+Festivals

+Major religious celebrations include the Hindu festivals Vivaha Panchami, Dipawali, and Vijayadashami, followed by Chhath Puja, which is celebrated six days after Diwali and Makar Sankranti.

+Language

+The primary language spoken in Mithila is Maithili.
+It has its own script and is an important part of the region's identity.
+Maithili literature has a long history and includes poetry, prose, and religious texts.